-Blackened Chicken Breast-You can't deny the appeal of a quick and simple one pan seared chicken breast covered in a flavorful spice blend!
-This New Orleans staple of creole cuisine results in juicy, succulent, and tender chicken with a spicy Louisiana twist.
+Blackened Chicken Breast-You can't deny the appeal of this easy blackened chicken recipe for a quick one-pan seared chicken breast recipe covered in a flavorful spice blend!
+This New Orleans staple of Cajun cuisine results in juicy chicken breasts that are succulent and tender with a spicy Louisiana twist.

 Jump to: